DJSherwood/DJSherwood.github.io/_posts/2024-10-16-Brier-Score-Election-Forecasts.markdown

 Here's how to do it in Python:

 ## 1. Download Forecast
-Nate Silver's _Bulletin_ is nice in that it provides a button to facilitate download.
-Unfortunately, _fivethirtyeight.com_ does not do that so you will have to get their data manually.
+Both fivethirtyeight.com and Nate Silver's _Bulletin_ is provide a data download.
+It's relatively easy to work Silver's data, but fivethirtyeight's data requires some extra selection/transformation.

 ## 2. Import Libraries & Load Data
 Only a few libraries are needed: `pandas` to load data into a data frame and the `brier_score_loss` function from `scikit-learn`.